jimeelicious/crclCalculator/README.md

 ```
 curl -L https://goo.gl/9tVe59 -o ~/Desktop/CrCl.command && chmod u+x ~/Desktop/CrCl.command
 ```
-Close the terminal window once this is done.

 3. That's it!
 It's on your desktop now.
 You can move this file to your "Applications" folder or anywhere you'd like.